-Congratulations to the winners of the essay prizes for the 2013-2014 academic year!
-Monica Schroeder won in the English literature category for her essay “A Conscientious Defiance: Kent and Oswald’s Civil Disobedience in King Lear,” Joshua Vega won in the American literature category for his essay "Doubling in 'The Fall of the House of Usher,'" and Said Fallaha won the World literature prize for his essay "Left with Pets" on texts by Gustave Flaubert and Ingeborg Bachmann.
+Congratulations to the winners of the essay prizes for the 2014-2015 academic year!
+Monica Schroeder won in the English literature category, Peter Rocha won in the American literature category, and Antony Walsh won the World literature prize.

 This year, four WU English majors presented their work at the 2014 National Undergraduate Literature Conference from April 3-5 at Weber State University in Ogden, Utah.
 Matt Dixon presented one of his short stories, and Hillary Hall, Alexandra Schafer, and Monica Schroeder presented scholarly papers on literary works.
 They were accompanied by faculty mentors Dr. Ben Beier and Dr. Erin Chamberlain.